 Drank on New Year’s Day with roast pork shoulder, spiced gammon, roast potatoes, apple sauce and a cider & onion gravy.

-No tasting note but the wine was in great shape with that lovely saline tangy finish and worked very well with the meat and crackling. — a year ago
+No tasting note but the wine was in great shape with that lovely saline tangy finish and worked very well with the meat and crackling. — 3 years ago